 Visual Studio Code Quick Windows Install Using Zip File

-When programming apps for Microsoft Windows there is plenty of choice when it comes to computer languages, and the tools for code editing, compiling and debugging within Integrated Development Environments (IDEs).
-Microsoft's preferred IDE is Visual Studio, and it has been for over 20 years.
-However, over the last few years Microsoft has provided the open source code editor called Visual Studio Code.
-This has become a popular cross-platform code editor for many types of computer languages and environments.
+When programming apps for Microsoft Windows there is plenty of choice in computer languages and the tools for code editing, compiling, and debugging within Integrated Development Environments (IDEs).
+Microsoft's preferred IDE is Visual Studio, and it has been for over 25 years.
+However, over the last few years, Microsoft has provided the open source code editor called Visual Studio Code.
+This is a popular cross-platform code editor for many computer languages and environments.

 Visual Studio code is easy to install.
 It does not have as many in-depth features as the original Visual Studio IDE for coding Windows apps, but it supports many add-ons to extend its functionality.
+This makes it a great code editor.
 This article covers installing Visual Studio Code by just downloading the zip file and extracting it to a directory on the PC.
-Especially useful if you use an administrator controlled PC.
+Especially useful if you use an administrator-controlled PC.

 Grab the Visual Studio Code Zip File

-- Go to the Visual Studio Code Home Page and click on the Other platforms link or the Download button.
-We are not after the default Windows download for the zip file installation.
+- Go to the Visual Studio Code Home Page and click on the other platforms link.
+We are not after the default Windows download, we are after the zip file installation.

-- Under the Windows list click the 64-bit (x64) or 32-bit (x86) version next to .zip.
-To see if your version of Windows is 64-bit or 32-bit type About in the search box and select About your PC.
-See System type, e.g. it will say 32-bit or 64-bit operating system.
-Alternatively run the System Information App and look for the System Type line (e.g., set to x64-based PC for a 64-bit Windows).
+- Under the Windows list next to .zip click x64 (for 64-bit Intel or AMD-based systems) or Arm64 (for 64-bit Arm processor based systems).
+To see your system type in Windows enter About in the search box and select About your PC.
+See System type.
+Alternatively, run the System Information App and look for the System Type line (e.g., set to x64-based PC for x64).

 Create a Directory for Visual Studio Code

 Using Windows File Explorer create a directory to hold VS Code.
-I usually create sub-directory off the root of a hard disk that has lots of free space.
+I usually create a sub-directory of the root of a hard disk that has lots of free space.

 Copy all the Files from the Zip Download to the Directory